lvclark/polyRAD/README.md

 * Based on likely parental genotypes and allele frequencies in the progeny, polyRAD determines the segregation pattern of each marker.
 * If the loci have known positions in a reference genome or on a map, linked markers can be used for updating priors.

-In particular, by taking advantage of population structure and linkage, high depth markers are used by polyRAD to improve the accuracy of genotyping at low depth markers.
+In particular, by using population structure and linkage to inform genotype priors on a per-individual basis, high depth markers are used by polyRAD to improve the accuracy of genotyping at low depth markers.
 All pipelines allow autopolyploidy, allopolyploidy, or some mixture of the two.
 And because non-model organisms need some love, reference genomes are optional.

 ## Formats supported